Colfax Corporation Health, Safety and Environmental – Vision, Policy, Goals and Operations

 We measure safety using numerous established metrics and report various key performance indicators to senior leadership at both the corporate and business unit level.
-For 2018, our total recordable incident rate (per 200,000 hours worked) for our continuing business operations was .65.
-The rate has decreased for each of the past five full years.
+For 2019, our total recordable incident rate (per 200,000 hours worked) for our continuing business operations was 0.59.
+The rate has decreased for each of the past six full years.

 We have numerous recent and ongoing initiatives to reduce incidents and promote human health and personal safety, including the following in 2018 and 2019: